 - Improves motor control & skill levels

-- Enhances anabolic hormones & promote muscle growth
+- Enhances anabolic hormones & promotes muscle growth

-- Helps digestion & prevent bowel problems like constipation
+- Helps digestion & prevents bowel problems like constipation

 - Circulates blood & nutrients around your body to your muscles & vital organs

-- Prevent chronic pain – sore joints can often be a symptom of long-term dehydrationif it cannot be explained as injury or infection
+- Prevents chronic pain – sore joints can often be a symptom of long-term dehydration if it cannot be explained as injury or infection

 - Prevents injuries, muscle tears and heat stroke

 - Helps your organs flush out toxins

 Sponsored Content: This article is proudly sponsored by The Big Bottle Co.
 Why?
 Because I love The Big Bottle Co and only recommend companies/brands/products that I truly believe in and who share the same approach to health as I do.
 All opinions are my own and not influenced in any way.